ultravideo/uvgVenctester/README.md

 ### 1. Set the required configuration variables.

 - This example is on Windows
+- To use the existing examples copy them from the examples directory to the root level of the repository
 - More comprehensive example in [examples](examples/my_cfg.py)

 `userconfig.py`: